ska-telescope/developer.skatelescope.org/src/tools/secret-management.rst

                 secretProviderClass: {{ .Values.secretProvider.name }}

-It is very important to have the if statements to make sure that the deployment work in local environments where we don't have access to the vault secrets.
+It is very important to have the if statements to make sure that the deployment works in local environments where we don't have access to the vault secrets.

 A working example on the SKA projects of this method can be checked `in this chart <https://gitlab.com/ska-telescope/sdi/ska-cicd-artefact-validations/-/tree/master/charts/ska-cicd-artefact-validations/templates>`_